USEPA/EPA_OMEGA_Model/doc/source/6_developer_guide.rst

 .. sidebar:: Which Python Version Should I Use?

-    OMEGA will work with versions at or above 3.7.1, however, some packages may not be readily available for versions at or above 3.9 and might require downloading a compiler (Visual Studio, for example) or disabling certain features.
+    OMEGA will work with versions at or above 3.7.1, however, some packages may not be readily available for some Python versions and platforms and might require downloading a compiler (Visual Studio, for example) or disabling certain features.

-    For example, at the time of this writing, the ``netifaces`` package used with ``dispy`` requires building from source on Windows when used with Python >= 3.9.
-The ``pip`` install process may not complete if it finds a package it cannot download and cannot build from source, in which case other packages may fail to install even though they are readily available.
-The workarounds would be to disable the requirement (comment it out in the requirements file), switch to a compatible version of Python, or download the compiler and attempt to compile from source.
+    **The currently recommended Python version is** `Python 3.11.6 <https://python.org/downloads/release/python-3116/>`_ **.**

-    **The currently recommended Python version is** `Python 3.8.10 <https://python.org/downloads/release/python-3810/>`_ **.**
+    Earlier versions will work, but 3.11+ has a faster Cython engine for all platforms, and runs natively on Mx ARM macs as well.
+Newer versions may also work but have not been tested at the time of this writing.

-    Mx (ARM) Mac users should install `the Intel version of Python 3.8.10 <https://www.python.org/ftp/python/3.8.10/python-3.8.10-macosx10.9.pkg>`_ if they are interested in GUI development due to the PySide2 requirment.
-Otherwise the `ARM-native version of Python 3.9.13 <https://www.python.org/ftp/python/3.9.13/python-3.9.13-macosx10.9.pkg>`_ is recommended, it runs much faster and it supports all other required packages.
+    To use parallel processing via dispy (4.15.2) with 3.11+ a `patch <https://github.com/pgiri/dispy/commit/5e136eec3fc1625b7239cc15f67f6a642f906a1f>`_ is required in the dispy ``__init__.py``, otherwise stick with Python 3.10.

 Python
 ++++++

 The latest versions of Python are available at https://www.python.org/downloads/

-OMEGA has been developed with Python versions 3.7.1 (the minimum required version) thru 3.9.13 and has not been tested with version 3.10 or higher.
+OMEGA has been developed with Python versions 3.7.1 (the minimum required version) thru 3.11.6 and has not been tested with version 3.12 or higher.
 If you already have Python installed, there is probably no reason to update to a newer version unless one of the required packages is not compatible with your Python version and hardware platform.

 The recommended practice is to run the source code in a virtual environment, which may be set up manually or via the IDE.
 The virtual environment isolates the installation of OMEGA-required Python packages from whatever packages may have already been installed at the system level.
 This allows a 'clean' installation that can guarantee no known conflicts between packages.